IgorKravtsov/tree_node/Readme.md

 # React tree demo

-to start project write in a console `npm start`
+to start project install dependecies with the help of `npm ci` and then write in a console `npm start`

 `npm start` command will start client with the help of webpack-dev-server and open browser with demo page and will start proxy server